How Much Do Double-Pane Windows Cost in 2025?

 Brand

 Because double-paned windows offer the best combination of value, price, and energy efficiency, they're widely available from all top brands.
-You'll find some brands only offer vinyl frames, some that provide a range of materials, or others that specialize in wood- or metal-framed windows.
-If you have an older home or one with odd-shaped windows, you'll need to choose a company specializing in custom-fit windows.
+You'll find that some brands only offer vinyl frames, others provide a range of materials, and still others specialize in wood- or metal-framed windows.
+If you have an older home or one with unusual window shapes, you'll need to choose a company specializing in custom-fit windows.

 Feldco$150–$1,500